vtex/io-clients/README.md

 export type ContractsClient = InstanceType<typeof Contracts>
 ```

+> 🚨 Warning: If you are NOT using the version 1.x of Masterdata builder, you should call masterDataFor passing the major version being used as the third parameter ```masterDataFor<MyBookType>('books', undefined, 2)```.

 3. Add new getters on the `Clients` class with the created Client:

 ```typescript